akshaysd07/akshaysd07/README.md

 <br />

 ---
-- 👀 I’m interested in React Developement, Mysql and MongoDB
+- 👀 I’m interested in Data Analysis with SQL, python and tableau/power BI.
-- 🌱 I’m currently working on React, Node and Express, MongoDb
+- 🌱 I’m currently working on Microsoft Excel, SQL,React.
-- 💞️ I’m looking for MERN STACK Development jobs
+- 💞️ I’m looking for Data Analyst position.
 - 📫 reach me @8806951561

 <!----akshaysd07/akshaysd07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.